 Whether you feel that you have strong adaptability already or you’re working on developing your adaptive skills, there is always room to grow.
 Here are a few tips to help you develop and improve your adaptability skills now and well into the future:

-4. Acknowledge changes and accept them: It can sometimes feel like a knee-jerk reaction to resist change.
-In some instances, the change might be something you disagree with and can take action in addressing.
-Often however change is unavoidable or necessary and the quicker you can acknowledge and accept, the better off you will be.
+- Acknowledge changes and accept them: It can sometimes feel like a knee-jerk reaction to resist change.
+In some instances, the change might be something you disagree with and can take action to address.
+Often however change is unavoidable or necessary and the quicker you can acknowledge and accept it, the better off you will be.

 Our early childhood education courses focus on adaptive skills to ensure our learners become more flexible, self-aware, solution-focused, and resilient educators.
 In turn, they are gaining the skills required to become sector leaders who deliver the best start in life for children.